leeyawnz/DevSecOps/Ansible/README.md

 </br>

-## ssh-keygen
+## Introduction to SSH-Keygen
 Taking advantage of SSH, we can access different servers remotely to configure them from a controller server.
+This is done by making sure that all servers have the public key that was given by the controller server.

 ### Accessing a Remote Server with a Controller Server
 #### Using ssh-copy-id